Jay2645/jay2645.github.io/_pages/model-archive.md

 classes: wide
 ---

-Various models I've made over the years.
+A bunch of models that I've made.
 Most of the stuff seen here is from work I've done with published games (mainly *Halo* and *Team Fortress 2*).